SharanRajani/SparkStreamingKafkaPOC-Scala/README.md

-# Apache Kafka Producer and Consumer in which uses Spark-Streaming and Avro Serialization written in Scala.
+# Apache Kafka Producer and Consumer which uses Spark-Streaming and Avro Serialization written in Scala.

 Steps for execution and corresponding explanation: